Southern Baptist Convention conservative resurgence: Assessments

-While resurgence/takeover architect Paige Patterson believes the controversy has achieved its objective of returning the SBC from an alleged "leftward drift" to a more conservative stance, he admits to having some regrets.
+While Patterson believes the controversy has achieved its objective of returning the SBC from an alleged "leftward drift" to a more conservative stance, he admits to having some regrets.
 Patterson points to vocational disruption, hurt, sorrow, and disrupted friendships as evidence of the price that the controversy has exacted.
 "Friendships and sometimes family relationships have been marred.
 Churches have sometimes been damaged even though local church life has proceeded for the most part above the fray and often remains largely oblivious to it.
 No one seriously confessing the name of Jesus can rejoice in these sorrows", Patterson writes.
 "I confess that I often second guess my own actions and agonize over those who have suffered on both sides, including my own family."

+Sex abuse and cover up scandals

+In 2019, after the scandals of sexual abuse accusations involving Pressler and sexual abuse cover-ups involving Patterson, the Southwestern Baptist Theological Seminary removed the stained glass windows depicting the actors of the conservative resurgence, located in the MacGorman Chapel and opened in 2011.
+Images removed from the chapel included those of Pressler, Patterson, former SBC presidents Charles Stanley, W.A.
+Criswell, Adrian Rogers, Bailey Smith, Jerry Vines and Ed Young and many others.
+In March 2023, prominent SBC lawyer Jared Woodfill would also be named as assisting in the abuse cover up as well.
+By December 2023, seven men accused Pressler of sexually abusing them between 1977 and 2016, with some even accusing him of sexually abusing them when they were underage minors.